 New Zealand competed in the International Biology Olympiad (IBO) for the first time at the 16th Olympiad in Beijing, China in 2005.
-Since then we have competed in Argentina in 2006, Canada 2007, India 2008, Japan 2009, South Korea 2010, Chinese Taipei 2011, Singapore 2012, and Switzerland 2013.
-This year’s competition is being held in Indonesia in July.
+Since then we have competed in every IBO except the 29th IBO held in Iran in 2018.
+The team instead completed a Wallacea Expedition to the African Rift Valley.
+This year’s competition is being held in Hungary in July.

 We must remember that the NZIBO programme is not just about competing in the international competition each year.
 It is designed to benefit all of New Zealand’s talented secondary school biologists by encouraging interest, participation, and excellence in biology within New Zealand education.
-To date over 2200 of New Zealand’s top biology students have participated in the NZIBO programme.
-These students have come from a wide variety of schools from Northland to Otago – we have not yet had any schools from Fiordland, Southland or Stewart Island participate in the NZIBO programme but we hope to extend our geographical reach into these areas in the future!
-We are particularly proud of the fact that we often have entries of a single student from small secondary schools.
+To date over 3000 of New Zealand’s top biology students have participated in the NZIBO programme.
+These students have come from a wide variety of schools from Northland to Southland – we have not yet had any schools from Fiordland or Stewart Island participate in the NZIBO programme but we hope to extend our geographical reach into these areas in the future!
+We are particularly proud of the fact that we often have entries of a single student from small secondary and area schools.

 NZIBO takes pride in the fact that schools enter their exceptional students into the programme and see this as a way to motivate and extend their brightest.
 Our first practical training camp included a student from Dunstan High School, Alexandra, Central Otago.
 When asked for feedback, he commented that he had gained a lot from the NZIBO programme and that the most important thing for him had been to be in “a room full of people who think and talk like me”.
 This student sums up the reason why NZIBO is so valuable; he was inspired and motivated, and he saw biology as an exciting career choice.
 He went on into tertiary study in biology!